 The trainer is a highly experienced banker who worked for HSBC (and the legacy bank, Midland Bank before that) for 40 years from 1977 until 2017.

 In 2002 he was promoted to the role of senior corporate banking manager, a position he held until 2010.
 The role included responsibility for around 20 large relationships, where the turnover of the clients was up to £6 billion.
-The portfolio was predominantly trade intensive (import/export and commodities), with the business having overseas parent companies, or overseas operations.
-In this role the trainer had to liaise closely with specialist departments and was also involved in marketing the bank’s business products.
-He was also responsible for credit risk management aspects and it was, during this time, that the trainer began running training courses, initially on the subject of credit.
+The portfolio was predominantly trade intensive (import/export and commodities), with the business having overseas parent companies or overseas operations.
+In this role, the trainer had to liaise closely with specialist departments and was also involved in marketing the bank’s business products.
+He was also responsible for credit risk management aspects and it was, during this time, that the trainer began running trade-based money laundering training courses, initially on the subject of credit.

 The trainer spent his final seven years at HSBC (2010-17) as a senior portfolio risk manager at the Trade UK department in London.
 His roles there included: